ic-Solutions/neetadvisor/_pages/faq.md

 A: Certificates issued by the competent authority on standard format, should be in English or Hindi language.
 Please remember that some of the states insist for certificate in English language only.
 Candidates are advised to carry certified (attested) Copy of English version of the original certificate, in case certificate issued is in other than English language, along with original certificate.

-Q: Whether Up-gradation is allowed from 2nd round counseling of Deemed/ Central Universities to Mop-up Round counseling of DGHS for Central / Deemed Universities?**
+Q: Whether Up-gradation is allowed from 2nd round counselling of Deemed/ Central Universities to Mop-up Round counselling of DGHS for Central / Deemed Universities?**

 A: No, Up-gradation is not allowed once a candidate joins a seat allotted in Round II of Deemed/ Central Universities and the candidate will not be allowed to vacate the seat.
-For Deemed/ Central Universities the candidate will not be allowed in any further counseling including Stray Vacancy Round of Deemed/ Central Universities.
+For Deemed/ Central Universities the candidate will not be allowed in any further counselling including Stray Vacancy Round of Deemed/ Central Universities.

 **Q: What is the eligibility criteria for admission to AFMS?**

 A: Candidates seeking admission to AFMS can register with MCC expressing willingness of admission to the institute.
-The list of such candidates will be sent to AFMS, which will conduct offline counseling of such candidates.
-The offline counseling will include physical fitness and personality test.
+The list of such candidates will be sent to AFMS, which will conduct offline counselling of such candidates.
+The offline counselling will include physical fitness and personality test.
 The result of the test will be sent back to MCC, who will display the allotment result on its website.

 **Q: How much time will I be given to join the allotted college?**

 A: Candidates allotted seats will be required to join the allotted college/course within stipulated time.
 However, candidates are advised to join as early as possible and not to wait for last day of joining.
 In some of the colleges/ universities, 2-3 days time is required to complete admission formalities.
-Therefore, candidates are advised to contact allotted college immediately after declaration of result of counseling allotment process, to know the details.
+Therefore, candidates are advised to contact allotted college immediately after declaration of result of counselling allotment process, to know the details.
 If candidate fails to join the allotted Medical/Dental College within stipulated time, then the allotted seat will be cancelled.

 **Q: Who are eligible for 2nd round of allotment?**